In this article

-The UK Government has produced sector-specific guidance, which includes a section on cleaning, which can be found here.
+The UK Government has produced sector-specific guidance, which includes a cleaning section.
 Also, the HSE recommend both deep and periodic cleaning to ensure that the cleaning regime is sufficient.
-Further advice from the HSE on cleaning and hygiene within the workplace can be found here.
+Advice from the HSE on hygiene in the workplace is available.

 According to Public Health England, the virus is transmitted between people in two main ways: via respiratory droplets/aerosols and through contact routes.
 Research suggests that the coronavirus can also survive for up to 72 hours on surfaces, depending on the type.
 Therefore, surfaces and items that are frequently touched by people in the workplace, such as door handles, light switches, bannisters, buttons and toilets, will require more frequent cleaning than usual.
 The frequency, and type of cleaning regime, will be based on the risk assessment findings.

 Having robust cleaning procedures, if followed correctly, can help prevent the spread of coronavirus.
 Preventing it from spreading can reduce the risk of COVID-19 infections in the workplace.
 If employers don’t put measures in place to prevent the spread, this can result in outbreaks.
 Outbreaks can adversely affect a business, as increased sickness absences can reduce productivity and morale amongst workers.
 If the outbreak is significant, it can also end up being reported in the media, which may affect a business’s reputation.